Noaemien/ada-template-website/final.md

 ![Graph of the wikipedia network based on beetweenness centrality measure](images/graph_wikipedia.png)

-If someone simply follows the odds given by the bookmakers on the real competition, they would win on:
+If someone simply follows the best odds given by the bookmakers on the real competition, they would win on:

 | Article        | Odd  | Result |
 |----------------|------|--------|